 How to Prepare for a Competency-Based Interview

-When you are called for this type of interview, you still need to prepare for it like you would a standard interview.
-However it differs slightly in the approach that you would take.
-There are two things you need to do.
+When you are preparing for this type of interview, you still need to prepare for it like you would any standard job interview.
+However since the interview questions will differs in the approach that they take, there are two things you need to do.

 - You need to learn what the STAR approach is (see below).